ClapeyronThermo/Clapeyron.jl/docs/src/tutorials/bulk_properties.md

 ```

 This is now a bit closer to the true value.
-The inclusion of a more-accurate ideal model is required when trying to estimate temperature-derivative properties (entropy, heat capacities, speed of sound, isentropic compressibility and Joule-Thomson coefficient).
+The inclusion of a more accurate ideal model is required when trying to estimate temperature derivative properties (entropy, heat capacities, speed of sound, isentropic compressibility and Joule–Thomson coefficient).
 This is visualised below:
 ![water_cp](../assets/cp_water.svg)